7 Ways to Save Money on Merchant Account Fees

-Say yes to interchange plus pricing.
-Interchange plus pricing offers fixed rates.
-You’ll know exactly what you’re paying.
-No Hidden Fees!
+Interchange plus pricing is also a good option, as it offers fixed rates.
+You’ll know exactly what you’re paying—no hidden fees!

 7. Watch for Small Additional Merchant Account Fees

-Ask about these merchant services: application/sign up fees, long term contracts, installation/upgrade/support fees, monthly minimums, minimum transaction size, monthly maintenance fees.
+Ask about these merchant services: application/sign-up fees, long-term contracts, installation/upgrade/support fees, monthly minimums, minimum transaction sizes, and monthly maintenance fees.

 Doing so will demonstrate to the merchant services provider that you know what you’re looking for and aren’t interested in any funny business.
 You’ll also ensure that you won’t find any miscellaneous unanticipated charges on your statement at the end of the month.